loveencounterflow/cxltx/README.md

   `<if condition='...'>...</if>` tags and circumlocutorily reified calls to JS.
 This is the state of affairs of PerlTeX / CoffeeXeLaTeX, and it is definitely a programming model begging to be improved.

-## Good to Know

-The [PerlTeX Manual](http://mirror.unl.edu/ctan/macros/latex/contrib/perltex/perltex.pdf) warns users that "`perltex.pl` may hang if LaTeX exits right before the final pipe communication", but unfortunately says nothing about the circumstances leading to such a condition nor how to avoid them.
-For the time being, users of PerlTeX and, by extension, CoffeeXeLaTeX have to live with the fact that every so often, a running LaTeX job will just stop doing anything, typically displaying something like `(./example.pipe)` as last line of output.
-I then routinely hit `Ctrl-C` and restart the process, keeping fingers crossed.

 ## Related Work